JoKra1/mssm/README.md

-# mssm: Markov-switching Spline Models
+# mssm: Massive Sparse Smooth Models

 ![GitHub CI Stable](https://github.com/jokra1/mssm/actions/workflows/python-package.yml/badge.svg?branch=stable)
 [![codecov](https://codecov.io/gh/JoKra1/mssm/graph/badge.svg?token=B2NZBO4XJ3)](https://codecov.io/gh/JoKra1/mssm)

 ## Description

-``mssm`` is a toolbox to estimate Generalized Additive Mixed Models (GAMMs) semi Markov-switching GAMMs (sMs-GAMMs) and sMs Impulse Response GAMMs (sMs-IR-GAMMs).
+``mssm`` is a toolbox to estimate Generalized Additive Mixed Models (GAMMs) and more general smooth models such as semi Markov-switching GAMMs (sMs-GAMMs; experimental) and sMs Impulse Response GAMMs (sMs-IR-GAMMs; experimental).
 The ``main`` branch is updated frequently to reflect new developments.
 The ``stable`` branch should reflect the latest releases.
 If you don't need the newest functionality, you should install from the ``stable`` branch (see below for instructions).

 ## Installation